AJspaulding/AJspaulding.github.io/README.md

                                                                        CSS

- 90% of the css I think the only CSS that isn't mine was the link colors in the 3 different states that was copied form a site.
+ 90% of the css is my own.
+I think the only CSS that isn't mine was the link colors in the 3 different states that was copied form a site.

  most of the css relates to the navbar.